MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/Find-Module.md

 ### -DscResource
 Specifies the name, or part of the name, of modules that contain DSC resources.
-Per Windows PowerShell conventions, performs an OR search when you provide multiple arguments.
+Per PowerShell conventions, performs an OR search when you provide multiple arguments.

 ```yaml
 Type: String[]